bisq-network/bisq/doc/build.md

 Bitsquare uses 256 bit length keys which are still not permitted by default.
 Get around that ridiculous fact by adding the missing [jars from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).
+Copy the BountyCastle provider jar file (bcprov-jdk15on-1.53.jar) from you local maven repository (/home/.m2) to $JavaHome/jre/lib/ext (to avoid getting a "JCE cannot authenticate the provider BC" exception).

 Problems?